QualiNext/torque-cli/README.md

 space          Create, delete spaces, connect repo to space
 ```

-You can get additional help information for a particular command by specifying *--help* flag after command name, like:
+You can get additional help information for a particular command by including  the ```--help``` flag after the command name, like:

 ```shell
 $ torque env -h